ZetCode

 C# Stopwatch

-C# Stopwatch tutorial shows how to measure execution time in C# using Stopwatch class.
+This C# Stopwatch tutorial demonstrates how to measure execution time in C# using the Stopwatch class for precise performance tracking.

 C# Stopwatch - string concatenation